mitexleo/fediroma/docs/docs/installation/docker_en.md

-This will ask you a few questions - the defaults are fine for most things, the database hostname is `db`, the database password is `akkoma` (not auto generated), and you will want to set the ip to `0.0.0.0`.
+This will ask you a few questions - the defaults are fine for most things, the database hostname is `db`, the database password is `akkoma` (not auto generated), and you will want to set the IP to `0.0.0.0`.

 Now we'll want to copy over the config it just created